bferster/collage/README.md

-# C O L L A G E - 3D collage annimation tool
+# C O L L A G E - 3D collage animation tool

 This tool is implemented in Javascript